LIN-Based Control of PWM Duty Cycle

-The duty cycle of the generated pulse waveform is determined by the relative ratio of the received pulse width value and the pulse period which is fixed at 64000 clock cycles.
-The duty cycle toggles between 25%, 50%, and 75% based on user selection.
+The duty cycle of the generated pulse waveform is determined by the relative ratio of the received pulse width value and the pulse period, which is fixed at 64,000 clock cycles.
+The duty cycle toggles between 25%, 50%, and 75% based on the selection.

 Connect the output of PWM1 on the board to the analog input of the oscilloscope.

-Note that LIN module is set to work in "loopback" mode.
-No external LIN hardware is needed as the LIN TX/RX signals are emulated in software.
+The LIN module is set to work in loopback mode.
+No external LIN hardware is needed because the LIN TX/RX signals are emulated in the software.

-For details about how to setup LIN peripheral, see docid:texasinstrumentsc2000_ug.bsylgre-1.
+For information about how to setup the LIN peripheral, see Configuring LIN Communications.

-- Use the diagnostic viewer to follow the build progress, and wait until the code is loaded and runs in the target hardware.
+Use the diagnostic viewer to follow the build progress, and wait until the code loads and runs on the target hardware.